THashimoto27/exercise2_datamining/Exercises2.md

 ### Results

-The liner model of RMSE is 0.2822 and The Knn model of RMSE is 0.3061.
+The liner model of RMSE is 0.2822 and the Knn model of RMSE is 0.3061.
-Please see the detail of the linear reagression in the appendix.
+Please see the detail of the linear regression in the appendix.

+Also, We tried to do the same regression on the way of K-CV, and then we got the rmse of the linear regression is 0.292 and that of the KNN regression is 0.299.
+This results looks like the same as the way of hte ten-times average.

 ### Discussion: Comparison between Linear and LNN model